scanoss/ado-code-scan/OVERVIEW.md

 ```

 **NOTE**:
+- We recommend using `scanoss@1` (latest major version) for new pipelines.
+- For legacy pipelines, `scanoss@0` is still available for backward compatibility.
-Minor versions can be set by specifying the full version number of a task after the @ sign (example: scanoss@0.1.1).
+- Specific versions can be pinned using the full version number after the @ sign (example: `scanoss@1.2.0`).
 For further details, please refer to the [task version](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/tasks?view=azure-devops&tabs=yaml#task-versions).

 ### 3. Proxy Configuration